Tessinator/Math-Lessons/the_dot_product_p2.md

 <font color ='blue'>$(20)(30) = 600  foot\cdot pounds$</font>

 ## <ins>Example 4.2</ins>
 Ok ok that was way too easy I know you can do a problem more difficult than that.
-What if you were going dragging him from his leash at a 35$\degree$ angle?
+What if you were going dragging him from his leash at a 35 $\degree$ angle?
 Then how would you calculate it?

 easy, you would just multiply that same value by the cos of 35 $\degree$